Understanding the Importance of Work History in Social Security Disability Benefits

 Many applicants discover they do not have enough recent work credits for SSDI.
 This happens for several reasons:

-You worked part-time or seasonally
+I worked part-time or seasonally.

-You had long periods of unemployment
+I had long periods of unemployment.

-But you may still qualify for SSI.
+But I may still qualify for SSI.

-5. SSI - When Work History Does Not Matter
+SSI - When Work History Does Not Matter

 SSI (Supplemental Security Income) is a separate program for people who are disabled and have limited income and resources.
 Unlike SSDI: